lifeofheaven87/terraform-project/README.md

 # terraform-project
 This is a repository for my terraform projects
-I will use terraform to creat resources in aws
+I will use terraform to create resources in aws